rakuten-ads/Rakuten-Ads-iOS/doc/bannerads/group/README.md

 ## How to use

-- Initalize a list of `RUNABannerView` instances by setting `adspotId` and other perspectives individually.
+- Initalize a list of `RUNABannerView` instances by setting `adspotId` and other properties individually.
 - Assign the list to a `RUNABannerGroup` instance.
 - Take `RUNABannerGroup` as a proxy for all `RUNABannerView` of the list, use the method `load` to request the multiple ad contents instead of the same method of each `RUNABannerView`.